Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### URL Frontier

-Collection of the URLs that will be crawled.
+URL Frontier is a collection of URLs that are going to be crawled.
-It supports adding new URLs as we discover links in fetched pages.
+It supports adding & consuming new URLs as we discover links in fetched pages.

 ### Selector

-To consume the URLs from frontier we can just get them one by one.
+To consume the URLs from frontier we can get them one by one.
 But this can cause problem if we want to distribute the URLs between multiple workers.

 The technique used here is called fan-out.

-For example if some URLs are more important to crawl first and each worker gets the next URL to crawl then those special URLs can't be crawled first.
+For example if some URLs are more important to crawl first, and each worker gets the next URL to crawl then those special URLs can't be crawled first.
-Another usefulness of this component is distributing URLs from one host to one worker, so the worker can make sure to not send too many requests to a single host.
+Another usefulness of this component is distributing URLs from one host to one worker.
+So each worker can make sure to not send too many requests to a single Host.
-Best practice is to wait 2 seconds between requests for the same Host.
+The best practice is to wait 2 seconds between requests for the same Host.

 ### Workers

-Each worker consumes from queues that selector fills and simply fetches the page.
+Each worker consumes from queues that selector fills and fetches the URL.

-The worker must handle failures and retry when a page fails to load.
+The worker must handle failures and retry when it fails to fetch a URL.
 Each worker also keeps track of URLs fetched to be polite.

 ### Fetcher

-This components is the reverse of selector component, it gathers results from different workers to a single queue.
+This components is the reverse of selector component, it gathers results from different workers to a single collection.

-This operation is called fan-in which is useful here because we can simplify the processor operations because it only needs to consume from a single result queue.
+This operation is called fan-in which is useful here because we can simplify the processor operations because it only needs to consume from a single result channel.

 ### Content Processor

-After we get the result from each worker we ran different content processors on the result, this can be tasks like extracting new URLs or saving them on disk.
+After we get the result from each worker we ran different content processors on the result, this can be tasks like extracting new URLs or saving pages to the disk.

 Also note that this component does not apply a single logic on all results.
 We can register different processors,